coding-benjito/dynamod/USER_GUIDE.md

 ## Calibrating the model

 Models can be calibrated by automtic parameter fitting.
 In this process, a specific set of parameters are varied, so that model results are close to their expected values.
-Specifically, they are varied to find a minimum for a specified error metrics measuring the difference between expected and actual results.
+Specifically, they are varied to find a minimum for a specified error metric measuring the difference between expected and actual results.

 Dynamod uses the gradient descent algorithms of the Python package [gradescent](https://github.com/andromed2/gradescent).
 The basic idea of this algorithm:

-1. find a starting point: this can be the parameters' default values, or multiple starting points are evaluated by means of a grid search.
+1. Find a starting point: this can be the parameters' default values, or multiple starting points are evaluated by means of a grid search.
 Using a grid search approach increases the chance to find a global minimum instead of just a local one.
 If multiple parameters use the grid search, a multi-dimensional grid of initial values is evaluated.
 Grid search will of course greatly increase the calibration time.
-2. estimate the gradient at this point: by increasing each parameter value by a little dx, the change in the (error) result is recorded.
+2. Estimate the gradient at this point: by increasing each parameter value by a little dx, the change in the (error) result is recorded.
 The vector of all the relative changes (dy/dx) is an approximation of the gradient at this point.
 The negative of this gradient is the fastest way towards lesser error.
-3. find a step size to move along the negative gradient.
+3. Find a step size to move along the negative gradient.
 A backtracking line search algorithm using Armijo conditions is applied for this.
-4. move the current point by this step
+4. Move the current point by this step.
-5. repeat until the maximum number of iterations is reached or no reasonable improvements are made
+5. Repeat until the maximum number of iterations is reached or no reasonable improvements are made.

 For the practical process of calibration, you create a Calibration object, add a number of parameters that can be modified, add a number of targets (expected model outcomes), and finally run the calibration process.

 ### Creating a Calibration object

 ```
-cal = Calibration (model, cycles)
+cal = Calibration(model, cycles)
 ```
 You pass the model (i.e. the result of the parse_model() call) and the number of cycles (e.g. days) the model should be run for each calibration step.

 ### Add modifiable parameters

 ```
-cal.add_variable (name, min=None, max=None, grid=None, integral=False, dx=None)
+cal.add_variable(name, min=None, max=None, grid=None, integral=False, dx=None)
 ```
 - `name`: a parameter name included in the `parameters:` section of the model description
 - `min/max`: limits to the allowable parameter values, if needed
 - `grid`: if specified, `min` and `max` values are also needed.
 The interval between them is divided into `grid` equal parts, the middle of each of these sub-intervals is one starting point for the grid search.
 If `grid` is not specified, the model's default value is the starting point for the parameter.
-- `integral`: if set to `True`, this parameter can only have integral values (e.g. days)
+- `integral`: if set to `True`, this parameter can only have integer (integral) values (e.g. days)
 - `dx`: if given, determines the step size for the gradient calculation.
-If missing, 1/1000 of the initial value is used (if the initial value is 0, `dx` must be specified)
+If missing, 1/1000 of the initial value is used (if the initial value is 0, `dx` must be specified) .

 ### Add calibration targets

 ```
-cal.add_target (resultname, expected, type='values', start=0, stop=None, weight=1, metric='mean_absolute_error'):
+cal.add_target(resultname, expected, type='values', start=0, stop=None, weight=1, metric='mean_absolute_error'):
 ```
 - `resultname`: the name of a result included in the `results:` section of the model description, or an attribute value share of the form 'attribute=value'
 - `expected`: the expected outcome of the result.
 This can be an array of same length as the result time series, or a single constant value for the whole time